 Look at the Background Sources page of this guide for good reference works, and keep searches in them very simple (one or two search words)

 Recommended background sources:

 - World History in Context (look for the Biography or Reference tabs)

 Looking for the book or larger work from which your excerpt was taken?

 1. In Sources of the Western Tradition, you will find information as to the original source of the reading at the bottom of the page.
 Use the LibrarySearch tool to check to see if the Library has that work in our collection.
 Try adding the name of the editor or translator to find the specific work the excerpt in your sourcebooks was taken from.

-2. If the Library doesn't appear to have the book mentioned in Sources, try searching for the author and title of the speech or text in LibrarySearch.
+2. If the Library doesn't appear to have the book mentioned in Sources, try searching for just author and title of the speech or text in LibrarySearch.
 In some cases, it may be included in a different collection of the author's works, or it may be included in a collection of primary sources written by a variety of authors in a particular time period.
 Staff at the Library's Service Desk or on chat may also be able to help if the search is proving tricky.

 3. In some cases, it may not be possible to access a copy of the original text.
 In that case, focus your search on finding enough scholarly articles or books that discuss your figure and their significance to ensure you meet the minimum sources required for the assignment.

 Books are often the best starting point for studying a historical figure.
 They will address multiple aspects of a large topic, for example, discussing the life of a historical figure in one chapter, and key aspects of the historical time period in which they lived in another, or perhaps analyzing a specific primary source written by that figure in yet another chapter.